- Home

 Shortened course duration

-- Complaint data shows that marketing unrealistically short courses can mislead students in their choice of provider, and may result in additional extension costs for students who are unable to complete within the advertised duration.
+- Marketing unrealistically short courses is misleading students in their choice of provider and may result in additional extension costs for students who are unable to complete within advertised timeframes.

 Share